Northern Minnesota Spring Market Prep: How to Make Your Home Shine for Top Dollar

 As soon as the snow melts, take a walk around your home.
 Winter tends to highlight problem areas like roof edges, gutters, siding, steps, driveways, and foundations.
 Reattach loose downspouts, clear gutters, touch up peeling paint, and address small roof or trim issues now.
 These details stand out quickly to buyers once everything thaws.

 In Northern Minnesota, water makes buyers nervous.
-Soggy spots near the foundation, short downspouts, or clogged window wells can create hesitation even if there has never been an issue.
+Soggy spots near the foundation, short downspouts, or clogged window wells can create hesitation, even if there has never been an issue.
 Make sure water flows away from the house, window wells are clear, and low spots near the foundation are leveled.
 These small fixes go a long way in creating buyer confidence.

 Decluttering is one of the best returns on investment when selling.
 Pack away winter coats, boots, extra blankets, ice fishing gear, and holiday bins.
 This instantly makes closets, entryways, and storage spaces feel larger and more organized.
 Think of it as pre-packing for your move while helping your home photograph better.